Believe it or not, we used to eat the boxed stuff….a lot.

 - 2 cups GF pasta of your choice(we use Barilla GF Elbows)

-- 1 cup of vegan cheddar cheese shreds, optional for a “cheeseburger” hamburger helper
+- Optional: 1 cup of cheddar cheese shreds(regular or vegan) for a “cheeseburger” hamburger helper

 - Brown ground beef in a large skillet on medium heat breaking into small pieces.
 Drain any excess grease.